 GP was recently named one of the “50 Most Influential People” by Greenville Business Magazine, and one of Greenville’s “Best and Brightest 35 & Under”.

-GP currently resides in Fountain Inn, SC where he is an active community volunteer.
-GP holds a BA in Arts Management from the College of Charleston, where he has been recognized with the 2016 School of the Arts Young Alumni Award, the Julie Jett Arts Management Citizenship Award, and placed in the School of the Arts Hall of Fame.
-He was also awarded the first-ever Alumni Heart Award by St. Joseph’s Catholic School for his contribution to the arts community.
+GP holds a BA in Arts Management from the College of Charleston, where he has been recognized with the university’s 250th Anniversary Young Alumnus Award in 2020, the 2016 School of the Arts Young Alumnus Award, the Julie Jett Arts Management Citizenship Award, and placed in the School of the Arts Hall of Fame.
+He was also awarded the first-ever Alumni Heart Award by his high school alma mater, St. Joseph’s Catholic School, for his contributions to the arts community.

-Past positions include: Administrator, City of Mauldin Office of Cultural Affairs; Executive Director, Mauldin Cultural Center; Development Assistant, Charleston Stage Company; Arts Management Intern, Younts Center for the Performing Arts.
+Past positions include: Executive Director, SC Arts Alliance; Administrator, City of Mauldin Office of Cultural Affairs; Executive Director, Mauldin Cultural Center; Development Assistant, Charleston Stage Company; Arts Management Intern, Younts Center for the Performing Arts.

 Past board / committee service includes: Creative States Coalition (Co-Chair), Arts in Education Advisory Council (ABC Project), Palmetto State Arts Education, College of Charleston’s School of the Arts Council, St. Joseph’s Catholic School, Fountain Inn Chamber of Commerce (Past Chair), Fountain Inn Chorale, Mauldin Cultural Council, and Upstate International.